Optimal trees of tangles: refining the essential parts: Introduction

 \section{Introduction}

 \emph{Tangles} were introduced by Robertson and Seymour \cite{GMX} as a way to capture `highly cohesive' structures of a graph.
-Formally, a tangle of a graph $G$ is an orientation of all its separations up to some order.
-The idea is that every highly cohesive substructure of $G$ will lie mostly on one side of such a low-order separation, and therefore orients it towards that side.
-All these orientations, collectively, are then called a tangle.
+Formally, a \emph{$k$-tangle} in a graph $G$, for some $k \in \N$, is a consistent orientation of all the separations $\{A,B\}$ of $G$ of order less than $k$, as $(A,B)$ say, such that no three such oriented separations together cover the whole graph by the subgraphs induced on their `small sides' $A$.
+The idea is that every highly cohesive substructure of $G$ will lie mostly on one side of every low-order separation, and therefore orients it towards that side, thereby defining a tangle.

 Since its first introduction, the notion of a tangle and its framework in graphs have been generalized to so-called \emph{abstract separation systems} \cite{ASS}.
 Although these abstract separation systems are significantly more general than the separation system of a graph, the two fundamental theorems about graph tangles -- the `tree-of-tangles' theorem and the `tangle-tree duality' theorem of Robertson and Seymour \cite{GMX} -- are still valid in this setting.
 We shall also prove most of our results in this more general setting.